RoystonDAlmeida/moviemind-frontend/README.md

 ## Overview

 This repository contains the frontend implementation for MovieMind.
-It provides a user interface for browsing movies, getting recommendations, adding favorites to user library and managing user accounts.
+It provides a user interface for browsing movies, getting recommendations, adding favorites to the user library, and managing user accounts.
+User data, synchronized via Clerk and a Supabase Edge Function, is persisted in a Supabase database managed by the backend.

 ## Features ✨